-I want to mention there is also a kids’ menu.
-The boys had a chicken leg with mac-n-cheese…and a scoop of vanilla bean ice cream for dessert, plus a drink for under $8.
+This place is very family-friendly and I want to mention the kids’ menu.
+The boys had chicken and dumplings with mac-n-cheese…and a scoop of vanilla bean ice cream for dessert, plus a drink for under $10.

-The Farmhouse itself is 100 years old this year (2020), with some original floors and decor still visible in the dining rooms.
+The Farmhouse is more than 100 years old, with some original floors and decor still visible in the dining rooms.
 It makes for a wonderful, cozy dining experience.

 Most folks opt to each dinner at the Farmhouse, like we did.
 While it is also open for breakfast and lunch….you can also try the newest eatery in the Village…Farmhouse Grill, with pastas, salads and sandwiches.

 Graze Burgers is the ideal option for those heading downtown for a snap with the Dolly statue or the butterfly mural.

 These grass-fed burgers are sensational and served on a local brioche roll with fries or onion rings.